dahlend/platers/readme.md

 fitted WCS plus the verification (matched-star count and log-odds) and solve counts.
 `--max-quads` / `--max-hypotheses` cap the search (defaults 300000 / 200000).
-`--verbose` streams the quad/hypothesis counts and log-odds as it runs, and `platers-cli info --index-dir data/index` summarizes an index (scales, quad/star counts, diameter ranges).
+`--verbose` streams the quad/hypothesis counts and log-odds as it runs, and `platers-cli info --index-dir index` summarizes an index (scales, quad/star counts, diameter ranges).

 To use the library directly, see `platers-core/examples/`